The Trinity Challenge

 Reapplication Policy

 Previous applicants are explicitly welcome to reapply to future challenges.
-The organization states that applications are welcomed “from anyone, anywhere in the world, including previous applicants.”
+The organisation states that applications are welcomed “from anyone, anywhere in the world, including previous applicants.”
 No waiting period between applications is mentioned.

 Application Success Factors